UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 - Bandwidth-Constrained Locations: Remote sites with limited internet connectivity

 The U7 Pro XG became the most deployed Wi-Fi 7 access point in our 2025 installations.
-At $199, it hit the price point where businesses stopped asking "why" and started asking "how many."
+At $199, it reached the price point where most small businesses could justify the upgrade.

-- 10 GbE PoE+ uplink: Eliminates wired bottlenecks
+- 10 GbE PoE+ uplink: Avoids wired uplink bottlenecks

 - Fanless design: Silent operation with improved thermal management